qcri-social/AIDR/System-administrator-manual.md

 # 3. Re-starting AIDR

-To re-starting an application perform the above two steps by stopping the application and starting it again.
+To re-starting an application perform the above two steps by stopping the application first and then starting it again.

 One can re-start the application server to re-start all applications by using re-start command of application server.
 For example, in case of GlassFish server do: